Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The body of the tongue is the central part of your tongue.
 It is the portion between the tip at the front and the base at the back, where the tongue connects to a bone in your throat called the hyoid bone.

-The body of the tongue is made up of muscles, connective tissue, and a soft covering called a mucous membrane.
+The tongue comprises muscles, connective tissue, and a soft covering called a mucous membrane.
 This part of the tongue is crucial because it helps you talk, swallow food, and sense different tastes.

 The surface of the body of the tongue has tiny bumps called papillae, which contain taste buds.
-These taste buds let you taste things like sweet, salty, sour, and bitter flavors.
+These taste buds let you taste sweet, salty, sour, and bitter flavors.

 Root

 The root of the tongue is at the back of the mouth and is less movable than the front part, which is more flexible.
-It is attached to the hyoid bone (a small bone in the throat) by muscles called Hyoglossi and Genioglossi and a membrane called the hyoglossal membrane.
+It is attached to the hyoid bone (a small bone in the throat) by muscles called Hyoglossi and Genioglossi and a hyoglossal membrane.

 The root of the tongue connects to other important areas.
 It links to the epiglottis (a flap that covers the windpipe during swallowing) by three folds of tissue known as the glossoepiglottic folds.